derMacon/flat-organizer/README.md

 # flat-organizer
-Fullstack webapp used for coordination with roommates in larger flats.
+Website used for coordination with roommates in larger flats.

 Feel free to test the following dummy project.
 * Live Server (Dummy): http://168.119.120.2:8080/flat-organizer-demo/groceryList/